PicoQuant/SepiaWrapper/README.md

 A more detailed example is available as a jupyter notebook explaining how to connect to a sepia2 device and control some parameters.
 You will need to install [jupyter](https://jupyter.org/) to run the example.

-## Disclaimer

-**Use the SepiaWrapper at your own risk.
-We are not responsible for any damages or losses resulting from the use of this software.**